-This is such an important topic that I will be giving a seperate presentation on this as it known that it is stress of some kind that activates the celiac genes.
+It is well known that it is stress of some kind that activates the celiac genes.

 The body's stress response is regulated by the HPA axis which makes up the hytothalamas, pituitary gland and adrenal glands.
 When the body encounters a stressful situation, the hypothalamus responds by secreting two hormones: CRH which is corticotropin-releasing hormone and AVP arginine vasopressin.
-Together these release a third hormone from the pituitary gland called ACTH which is adreno-corticotropic hormone.
+Together these release a third hormone from the pituitary gland called ACTH which is adreno-cortico-tropic hormone.
 This ACTH then stimulates the adrenal glands to release cortisol.

-Short term cortisol is beneficial becauses it can increase metabolism, reduce inflammation, control blood sugar, improve memory and contributes to the fight or flight response of the autonomic nervous system.
-But when it is activated long term, when it doesn;t switch off called a negative feed back loop it can weaken the immune system, increase blood preassure and contribute to the development of chronic health problems like e cell damage, immune dysfuntion, nerve and digestive issues and others.
+Short term cortisol is beneficial because it can increase metabolism, reduce inflammation, control blood sugar, improve memory and contributes to the fight or flight response of the autonomic nervous system.
+But when it is activated long term, when it doesn't switch off, then this negative feed back loop can weaken the immune system, increase blood pressure and contribute to the development of chronic health problems like cell damage, immune dysfunction, nerve and digestive issues and others.